minicomp/wax_tasks/README.md

 baseurl: '/wax'

 # build settings
-permalink: pretty # optional, creates `/page/` link instead of `page.html` link
+permalink: pretty # optional, creates `/page/` link instead of `page.html` links
-collections_dir: '' # optional, allows you to tidy up and keep collections
-                       # (see below) inside a directory (as of jekyll 3.7)

 # wax collection settings
 collections:
-  objects: # << the collection name, which will be the directory pagemaster makes
+  objects: # the collection name
-    source: objects.csv # ^^ it will also be used in creating permalinks for the pages
-    layout: iiif-image-page
+    layout: 'iiif-image-page'
     output: true # this must be true for your .md pages to be built to html!
+    metadata:
+      source: 'objects.csv' # path to the metadata file, must be within '_data'
+    images:
+      source 'source_images/objects' # path to the directory of source images, must be within '_data'

+# wax search index settings
 lunr_index:
+  - file: 'js/lunr-index.json' # where the index will be generated
+    collections: # the collections to index
+      objects:
         content: false # whether or not to index the markdown page content (below the YAML)
         fields: # the metadata fields to index
-        - title
-        - artist
-        - location
+          - 'label'
-        - _date
+          - 'artist'
-        - object_type
+          - 'location'
-        - current_location
+          - 'object_type'
-    iiif:
-      meta:
-        label: title
-        location: current_location
-        # in this example, `label` will be the metadata field in the IIIF manifest,
-        # and it will be populated by the `title` column from objects.csv;
-        # likewise, `location` will pull from the `current_location` field.
 ```

 The above example includes a single collection `objects` that comprises:
-1. a CSV `source` file (`objects.csv`), and
+1. a CSV `metadata:source` file (`objects.csv`), and
-2. a directory of images files.
+2. a `images:source` directory of image and pdf files.

-__wax_tasks__ will expect to find the `source` file in the `_data` directory, i.e., at `_data/objects.csv`.
-It will also expect to find the source images in a directory named after the collection within `_data/iiif`, i.e., `_data/iiif/objects/*.jpg`.
-Some tasks will require you to invoke the collection by name, e.g., `$ bundle exec rake wax:pagemaster objects` and `$ bundle exec rake wax:iiif objects`.

 For more information on configuring Jekyll collections for __wax_tasks__, check out the [minicomp/wax wiki](https://minicomp.github.io/wiki/#/wax/) and <https://jekyllrb.com/docs/collections/>.